CodeStory/fluent-http/README.md

 ## Production Mode vs Development mode

-By default, fluent-http runs in `developement mode`.
+By default, fluent-http runs in `development mode`.

 - It reloads the routes each time something changes in `app` folder
 - It provides `.map` and `.source` for coffee and less files